HalfSquare/MonteCarloSimulation/architecture_design/architecture-design.md

 * The reviewer must review the code thoroughly, and check for all possible mistakes, including, but not limited to: syntax errors, spelling mistakes, bad formatting.
 * If the reviewer identifies some mistakes, a comment must be made acknowledging this and the merge request will not be approved until all issues are resolved.

+#### 4.2.4 Work logs
+In order to ensure that all team members are contributing an equal amount to the project, we will be logging whether each member is at each assigned lab slot.
+This will be recorded on the [Lab Time Log](https://gitlab.ecs.vuw.ac.nz/course-work/engr300/2020/group15/group-15/-/wikis/Lab-time-log).

+Each member can also use the [Lab Time Log Website](https://course-work.glp.ecs.vuw.ac.nz/engr300/2020/group15/group-15/LabLogSite.html) which will automatically generate the times that people enter and leave the labs.

 ### 4.3 Process
 ...